justanormalmaker/OPENDRUMS/README.md

 ## ⚙️ How to Use

 ### Introduction
-OPENDRUMS is an electronic sample player instrument that can be used like a stand-alone instrument or like a USB MIDI instrument/controller.
+OPENDRUMS is an electronic sample player instrument that can be used like a stand-alone instrument or like a Bluetooth MIDI instrument/controller.
 It can play any type of sample, sound, loop...

 ### Different modes and setup.
 #### Mode 1: SETUP